Food and Nutrition Service

 The Food and Nutrition Service (FNS) is an agency of the United States Department of Agriculture (USDA).
 The FNS is the federal agency responsible for administering the nation’s domestic nutrition assistance programs.
 The service helps to address the issue of hunger in the United States.

 FNS administers the programs through its headquarters in Alexandria, VA; regional offices in San Francisco, Denver, Dallas, Chicago, Atlanta, Boston, and Robbinsville (NJ); and field offices throughout the US.
-While its staff number among the USDA's fewest, its budget is by far the largest.
+While its staff number is among the USDA's fewest, its budget is by far the largest.

 The Food and Nutrition Service is funded under the umbrella of United States Department of Agriculture (USDA) through the annual Agriculture, Rural Development, Food and Drug Administration, and Related Agencies appropriations bill.
 In 2019, $27 billion was allocated for discretionary funding for USDA, which is spread out over many services including WIC, food safety, and other services.
 Of the expected people to be served in 2019, the estimate for SNAP recipients is 40.8 million, 30 million to have received school lunches, 15 million to have received school breakfast, 6.6 million participating in WIC, and 690,000 elderly people receiving Commodity Supplemental Food Program.

-The FNS uses grants to distribute funds to companies that compete to provide services for the agency.
-For noncompetitive awards, grants may also be awarded using a technical evaluation.
-During a Request for Application Funding Announcement (RFA), the FNS releases a Request for Applications (RFA) outlining program goals, requirements, and timetables.
-Solicitors may submit their applications for consideration.
-Applications are reviewed for completeness, risk assessment, eligibility, and cost analysis.
-Potential candidates then undergo a negotiation process.
-Selected recipients then are awarded the grant, which is further subjected to post-award monitoring and auditing to ensure the grant requirements are being fulfilled.
-Any conflicts in the process are handled by the Grants Management Office.
-At the closeout of the grant, a final review is conducted to ensure all aspects of the negotiations have been met.